 The Prix de Diane and the Chantilly Jockey-Club figure amongst the great equestrian events.
-The Days of the Rose in the Abbey of Chaalis and the Nights of Fire at Notre-Dame Cathedral of Amiens during a few weeks each year.
+The Days of the Rose in the Abbey of Chaalis and the sound and light show of Coucy-le-Chateau in july offer explosion of colors to any stay in Picardy.
+The colors call to mind those that adorn the cathedrals in grandiose light shows, displayed at the Notre-Dame Cathedral of Amiens during a few weeks each year.

 On top of all that, history is reinvented in a small Gallic village that awaits visitors at the Astérix Amusement Park.
 Other great destinations include The Sea of Sand, Samara and Saint-Paul Amusement Park.